 To say that Carol Robinson is a Franco-American composer and clarinetist is perhaps too restrictive to describe the eclecticism of her experience and passion.
 In fact, she seems interested in everything having to do with sound.
 She is not someone who likes the middle ground, preferring the edges, the extremes.
 Her music is situated in those places of tenderness and rage, gentleness and power that come from experience and mastery.
 Trained as a classical clarinetist, she graduated from the Oberlin Conservatory before continuing her study of contemporary music in Paris thanks to a H.H.
-Wooley grant.
-Whether playing repertoire or more adventurous material, she performs in major venues and festivals the world over (Festival d’Automne, MaerzMuzik, Archipel, RomaEuropa, Wien Modern, Huddersfield…), and works closely with musicians from a wide stylistic spectrum.
+Woolley grant.
+Whether playing repertoire or experimental material, she performs in major venues and festivals the world over (Festival d’Automne à Paris, MaerzMuzik, Archipel, RomaEuropa, Wien Modern, Huddersfield, Geometry of Now, Angelica, Crossing the Line…), and works closely with musicians from a wide stylistic spectrum.
 A fervent improviser, she prefers the most open musical situations and regularly collaborates with photographers, visual artists and videographers.

-Carol Robinson’s recent recordings demonstrate the breadth of her work.
-In addition to her own compositions Billows (PLUSH), Laima (Expériences de Vol) and Cross-Currents (SHIIIN), there are also monographic recordings of important contemporary composers such as Giacinto Scelsi, Luigi Nono, Morton Feldman, Luciano Berio (MODE), Eliane Radigue (SHIIIN), Pill Niblock (TOUCH), as well as alternative rock, jazz, and classical music.
+Carol Robinson’s discography demonstrates the breadth of her work.
+In addition to her own compositions Billows (PLUSH), Laima (Expériences de Vol) and Cross-Currents (SHIIIN), there are also award winning monographic recordings of composers such as Giacinto Scelsi, Luigi Nono, Morton Feldman, Luciano Berio (MODE), Éliane Radigue (SHIIIN), Phill Niblock (TOUCH), Jürg Frey (LCMS).
+Her recordings of alternative rock, jazz, and classical music are equally important.